perxenic-studios/groovyengine-neoforge/wiki/HomePage.md

 > ![NOTE](https://img.shields.io/badge/NOTE-blue?style=for-the-badge)
 >
 > The GroovyEngine source code is well-documented.
-For in-depth information on any of the features mentioned in this wiki, we encourage you to explore the source and read the Javadoc comments.
+For in-depth information on any of the features mentioned in this wiki, I encourage you to explore the source and read the Javadoc comments.

 ## Features